 I refuse, then, to do anything that I do not want, or anything that is not in my best interests to do.

 Like a strong person.
 Like someone with self-esteem.
 Like the lion in the jungle.
 Like Adam in the Garden of Eden.

 The irony is not lost on me, of course, that this is no different than the first Adam.
 Cause following these ideals and my own personal rules, you bet your ass that I’d be enjoying some serious apple had it been me in that Garden

 Luckily for us, though, the many stupid things we’re told to obey every day haven’t been spoken by God, nor likely to doom the human race (which would suck).

 If you are weak in mind and heart, then, find where it is in your life that you have suppressed your desires and wants.
 Find where you have followed the rules of others over your own ideals.

-Be yourself instead.
-Do what you want instead.
-Anything else is truly a sin – a sin against your will and desire to be yourself.
-And nothing’s more important…
+Cause anything else is truly a sin – a sin against your will and desire to be yourself.